harsht24/Sensor-data/README.md

 ### 3. Identify Camera Indices

-To find the correct index for RealSense and OBS Virtual Camera, run this helper script:
+To find the correct index for RealSense and OBS Virtual Camera, run this helper script, this script is present in `checkIndex.py` file:

 ```python
 import cv2